lakkatv/lakka-website/content/articles/2015/11/26/new-major-version-released.md

 ## Conclusion

 Please remember that the new features are very young.
 They certainly need polishing and we already know where are most of the rough edges.
-I will spend the next weeks fixing the bugs and you will certainly have a new bugfix verion in the next month.
+I will spend the next weeks fixing the bugs and you will certainly have a new bugfix version in the next month.
 I also need to spend some time updating the documentation.

 Happy gaming!